robole/title-sequences/readme.md

 ### Upload

 [Upload](https://en.wikipedia.org/wiki/Upload_(TV_series)) is an American science fiction comedy-drama television series created by Greg Daniels.
-In 2033, humans can "upload" themselves into a virtual afterlife of their choosing.
-When computer programmer Nathan Brown dies prematurely, he is uploaded to the very expensive Lakeview, but then finds himself under the thumb of his possessive, still-living girlfriend Ingrid.
+The story takes place in 2033, when humans can "upload" themselves into a virtual afterlife of their choosing.
+When a programmer Nathan Brown dies prematurely, he is uploaded to the very expensive Lakeview, but then finds himself under the thumb of his possessive, still-living girlfriend Ingrid.

 <img src="upload/img/demo.gif"
 	alt="demo of Upload title sequence"